-Agile is a project execution philosophy that encourages the team to release the solution in increments throughout the project instead of delivering the solution all in one release at the end of the project.
+Agile is a software development philosophy that encourages the team to release the solution in increments throughout the project instead of delivering the solution all in one release at the end of the project.

 Software projects are resource-intensive operations that can take a long time to execute from beginning to end.
 Traditional waterfall methodology requires the customer to wait until the project fully executes before they can see any results from the project they are funding.

 This long wait introduces a number of challenges that agile is meant to help overcome.

 The Benefits Of Agile

 Often times, the customer would like to begin using the portions of the product that have been built, but cannot do so because the waterfall methodology requires them to wait until the end to receive the product.

 Agile attempts to alleviate this problem by making releases to the customer at regular intervals throughout the project.
 On agile projects, the project will schedule releases at regular intervals, and work to deliver a certain portion of the overall product at each of the scheduled releases.

 BENEFIT 2: Reduce Risk Of Building The Wrong Product

 The customer cannot provide early feedback on the product when they’re forced to wait until the end of the project to get access to the product.
 This lack of early input introduces the risk that the customer will receive a product that does not fully meet their business needs.